 Chapter One: Weeping Angels

 Disclaimer: I do not own Doctor Who and gain nothing from the creation of this story

-Rose blinked in surprise as the appearance of the odd new statue when she could see it clearly.
+Rose blinked in surprise at the appearance of the odd new statue when she could see it clearly.
 It was a full sized angel in a draping robe with feathered wings, but held its face in its hands as if crying.
-Rose turned to see three more similar statues nearby all crying into their hands.
+Turning slightly, Rose could see three almost identical statues only a few feet away.
 She shrugged off the odd additions to the park and turned to start back to work.
 Suddenly, a cold rush overtook her and she slammed her eyes shut, dropping her purse in the process.

-Sighing in relief as the cold rush ended, Rose opened her eyes only to blink and spin in place.
+Rose leapt to her feet and spun in place as she tried to take it all in.
 She was no longer in the central London park, but was instead in a large open farm field.
 A scarecrow hung not ten meters from her and Rose could make out only a few small buildings nearby.
-After taking a deep breathe, Rose took another look around and recognized that her location had completely change.
+After taking a deep breath, Rose took another look around and recognized that her location had completely changed.
 London was gone, the statues were gone and even the purse that had fallen to her feet was gone.
 Rose pulled her black suit coat tighter around herself to fight the early morning chill.

 "Oi what is you doing out here my field?"
 A masculine voice called out suddenly to her right.

 Turning, Rose saw a heavy set man in a brown suit.
 Judging from his clothing, Rose was already beginning to guess that something had gone very wrong with her lunch hour.
 She wrapped her arms tighter around herself as she started moving toward the man, grateful that she was at least wearing sensible shoes.

 "I'm sorry sir could you tell me where I am?"
 Rose asked as politely as she could manage.